M0sh1M00/Phantrump/README.md

 9. Every 2 turns each player gets 1 new card from the card pile.

+NOTE: For functional purposes there is no difference between any of the 3 lanes (Terra, Amphibious and Aerial) and there is no difference between any of the 5 stats (Agility, Intelligence, Defence, Power and Freakiness) in terms of what they can do.
+They are simply different variables that each card has unique values for. i.e. Power could just as well have been called 'Coolness'.
+A common misunderstanding made when playtesting was defence was used as some form of blocking for power.
+This is not true.

 ## Sample game

 Because Phantrumps can seem a bit daunting with all the rules, I have demonstrated a simple game consisting of 1 turn here: